sebnaze/OCD-Analysis/README.md

     voxelwise_diffusion_analysis.py --compute_tdi --plot_tdi_distrib --plot_figs

-###### Effective connectivity analysis
+##### Effective connectivity analysis

-The effective connectivity analysis uses DCM, which is part of SPM12 software that runs on MATLAB.
+> The effective connectivity analysis uses DCM, which is part of SPM12 bundle and runs on MATLAB.
+It is located in the `dcm` folder.

+The first step is to perform the first level SPM analysis, which is scripted in an SPM matlabbatch, from matlab command-line, runs

+    spm_first_level_matlabbatch.m

+Given that the volumes of interests (VOIs) have been extracted from the functional analysis above, this creates a `SPM.mat` file for each subject and extracts the time series of each VOI in a separate `VOI_XXX_1.mat` where XXX is the VOI name.
+Any additional VOI can added and its time series extracted using the following script:

+    spm_loop_local_cluster_matlabbatch.m

+Once this is done, we can estimate the model.
+We here use a monostable bilinear stochastic model, and fit it to the BOLD signal using spectral DCM.
+It is performed in he following script:

+     dcm_specify_estimate_AccOFC_PutPFC_vPutdPFC.m

+Finally, we create a large number of models spanning several connectivity profiles using Parametric Empirical Bayes (PEB).

+    peb_second_level_redesigned.m

+This effectively probes which connectivity changes are most likely to induce the effects observed between are two groups (controls vs patients), using Bayesian Model Averaging.
+The results are exposed through the matlab GUI.

 #### Code structure